Veselin-Genadiev/NeedForCryptography/README.md

 NeedForCryptography
 ==========

-A cryptographic library for python and Crypto Chat demo.
+A cryptographic library for python.

 About NeedForCryptography
 ----------